BlackPythonDevs/blackpythondevs.github.io/about.md

 At PyCon US 2023 after an open space a Discord server called Black Python Devs was created where the community could continue to encourage this momentum and support one another.

+## Mission statement
+Extending the ecosystem of Python Communities to Black and Colo(u)red Communities around the world.

 ## The Goal of Black Python Devs

 Our goal is to become the largest community of Black Python Developers in the world and establish our community as a source for diverse leaders in the greater Python community.